 Bereavement Support Group at UUFSB – New Group Starting June 4

 The death of a loved one is considered to be the greatest stressor in life and it can take months or even years to regain balance.
 Grieving people can often benefit from sharing their feelings in a safe environment with people who are not necessarily family or close friends.
-UUFSB member, The Rev. Dr. Linda Anderson, is beginning a Bereavement Support Group for UUFSB members, friends, and members of the community.
-The potential to benefit from a bereavement group is not limited to people who have suffered a loss in recent weeks or months, and Linda encourages anyone who has lost a loved one within the past fifteen months and struggles with grief to join the group.
+Dr. Anderson notes that "The mutual support of a bereavement group can play an important role in emotional well-being.
+Bereavement groups allow those who have lost a loved one to share their struggles and feelings with others who have experienced a similar loss.
+I have seen how much a support group can help someone as he or she grieves."
+The potential to benefit from a bereavement group is not limited to people who have suffered a loss in recent weeks or months, and Dr. Anderson encourages anyone who has lost a loved one within the past fifteen months and struggles with grief to join the group.